 Are you getting the feeling that social media marketing can potentially suck up all of your time (and then some)?
-Having the right social media tools in place to stay on top of Twitter, Facebook, Google+ and Pinterest while keeping your blog updated and your mailing list subscribers happy with new content would be nice, right?
+Having the right social media tools to save time and to stay on top of Twitter, Facebook, Google+ and Pinterest while keeping up with your other daily tasks would be nice, right?

 You are not alone.

 As important as social media is for engaging your audience, it can take valuable time and attention away from other marketing channels.
 The good news is that there are countless tools and strategies you can use to regain control.
 If you use them properly, you can save a few hours a day while getting the same, or better, results from your marketing.

 Helpful Social Media Tools to Save Time and Get the Most Out of Your Campaigns

 #1 – Be Nimble With Your Social Media Relationships

 One of the reasons to use social media is to build relationships with the folks who can help your business grow.
 This includes people who buy your products and services, tell their friends and family members about you and ultimately become your advocates.

 Nimble gives you a way to manage these contacts.
 It is essentially a CRM tool designed specifically for the social media space.
 You can store contact information, track activity on numerous platforms, record sales, and monitor conversations.
 The bigger you get, the more useful it becomes.

 Hootsuite does for social media profiles what newsreaders do for blogs.
 Actually, it does a lot more.
 It allows you to manage your profiles on multiple platforms from one place.
 You can schedule tweets, update your Facebook page and post on Google+.
 You can also tap into LinkedIn, FourSquare, and WordPress.

 The software is advertised as a dashboard.
 Everything is laid out in front of you, similar to the dash in your car.
 You can use Hootsuite for free, but you will eventually want to upgrade to the Pro account.